Green-Software-Foundation/patterns/docs/catalog/cloud/optimize-application-components-that-consome-the-most-resources.md

 Concerning the SCI equation, optimize application components, will impact two parts:

-- `E`: If memory, amount of used CPUs or storage can be decreased, then the embodied emissions will be decreased as well
+- `E`: If memory, amount of used CPUs or storage can be decreased, then the embodied emissions will be decreased
-- `I`: If CPU usage can be decreased the software intensity will be decreased as well
+- `I`: If CPU usage can be decreased the software intensity will be decreased

 ## Assumptions

-- Optimization needs proficency in the tools and time to be implemented.
+- Optimization needs proficiency in the tools and time to be implemented.

 ## Considerations